Managing I/O on TACC Resources

 Examples of intensive I/O activity that could affect the system include, but are not limited to:

 - reading/writing 100+ GBs to checkpoint or output files

 - running with 4096+ MPI tasks all reading/writing individual files

 - Hundreds of concurrent Python jobs, especially those using multiple modules such as

 As TACC's user base continues to expand, the stress on the resources' shared file systems increases daily.
 TACC staff now recommends new file system and job submission guidelines in order to maintain file system stability.
-If a user's jobs or activities are stressing the file system, then every other user's jobs and activities are impacted, and the system admins may resort to cancelling your jobs and suspending your access to the queues.
+If a user's jobs or activities are stressing the file system, then every other user's jobs and activities are impacted, and the system admins may resort to cancelling the user's jobs and suspending access to the queues.

 Consider that your